The BND Story

 The BND Advisory Board of Directors was established by state statute in 1969.
 The Governor of North Dakota appoints Advisory Board members knowledgeable in banking and finance to the seven-member board.
 The Advisory Board reviews the Bank’s operations and makes recommendations to the Industrial Commission concerning management, services, policies and procedures.

-Bank of North Dakota’s Executive Committee consists of six members:
+Bank of North Dakota’s Executive Committee consists of seven members:

 - President and CEO